-Create your MSU Guest Account/Community ID and Password: Create Your Account.
+Create your MSU Guest Account and Password: Create Your Account.

-Login to the registration system with your Community ID and Password: Horse Behavior and Welfare.
+Login to the registration system with your Guest Account (your email) and Password: Horse Behavior and Welfare.

 Follow the instructions to register for the course.
 Upon registration, you will receive a receipt and instructions for accessing the course.